benjamistan/docker-compose-nginx-reverse-proxy/README.rst

-Creating demo platforms using docker-compose
+For creating demo platforms using docker-compose
 ============================================

 Sending applications to production is an area where our team could be greatly improved.